Qiskit/qiskit-addon-mthree/docs/utils.rst

 :func:`mthree.utils.expval_and_stddev` that operate on the native ``Counts`` objects in Qiskit.

-For example let us compare raw data verse the mitigated results in a simple case.
+For example let us compare raw data versus the mitigated results in a simple case.

 .. jupyter-execute::